25prabhu10/notes/docs/Concepts/Linux.md

  # create a string of a specific length (e.g., generate 513 spaces)
  awk 'BEGIN{while (a++<513) s=s " "; print s}'
  # insert a string of specific length at a certain character position
- # Example: insert 49 spaces after column #6 of each input line.
+ # Example: insert 49 spaces after column #6 of each input line
  gawk --re-interval 'BEGIN{while(a++<49)s=s " "};{sub(/^.{6}/,"&" s)};1'
 ```